micwa/PhotoDB/README.md

 `BIGINT`, `VARCHAR`, `DATE`, `TIME`, and `BLOB` (which is assumed to be a Java binary stream)

-See the documentation for more details on what PhotoDB can and cannot do.
+See the documentation in the source files for more details on what PhotoDB can and cannot do.

+##### The GUI

+PhotoViewer is the primary graphical user interface bundled with PhotoDB, and demonstrates how PhotoDB can be used; it is not meant to be a fully-fledged application that implements every feature of PhotoDB.
+With that said, PhotoViewer allows users to:

+* Connect to and disconnect from different databases
+* Browse through all the photos from the connected database
+* Automatically retrieve thumbnails of photos on connection and use `PhotoDB`'s `getSpecificPhoto()` method to view and smartly cache files offline
+* View properties for the current photo in a separate panel
+* Upload photos and folders of photos to the database (non-recursive for folders)
+* Select and delete one or more photos from the database

 ### JAR File